allecsc/mpv-qol-scripts/README.md

   - **notify_skip_click** -> Interactive button, skip is triggered by **clicking the notification** or by **pressing Tab**. _Will conflict with UOSC since it's built on it._
 - Parallel detection system with silence detection and black frame detection
 - Improved notification detection
-- Less false positives
+- Some false positives are still expected, but they will disappear quickly.
-- Should work with most media now, not just anime. _Not fully tested yet_
+- Works with all media, not just anime.

 <details>
 <summary><strong>📄 Complete Changelog</strong></summary>